ofluffydev/polished/README.md

 ## Acknowledgments

-- [uefi-rs](https://github.com/rust-osdev/uefi-rs) — UEFI support in Rust
 - [buddy_system_allocator](https://github.com/rcore-os/buddy_system_allocator) — Heap allocator
+- [limine-rust-template](https://github.com/jasondyoungberg/limine-rust-template) and [limine-rs](https://github.com/jasondyoungberg/limine-rs) — With special thanks to Jason himself for helping me figure it out
-- Rust OSDev community — For resources, examples, and inspiration
+- Rust OSDev community — For resources, examples, and inspiration.
+Namely members of the Rust Programming Community Discord server, which was the only place I could find with helpful, non-elitist OSDev discussions.

 ______________________________________________________________________